 |Effects and Adverse Reactions||Substance Abuse|

 |Short-Term: constricted blood vessels, increased heart rate, feelings of euphoria, extreme energy, irritability, paranoia 2|

-Long-Term: ulcerations of nasal mucosa, nosebleeds, higher risk of contracting HIV and/or hepatitis C (If injected), heart problems, mesenteric arterial ischemia and intestinal tissue death, malnourishment, restlessness, severe paranoia, auditory hallucinations, risk of Parkinson’s disease, impaired cognitive functioning, overdose, death 2
+Long-Term: ulcerations of the nasal mucosa, nosebleeds, higher risk of contracting HIV and/or hepatitis C (If injected), heart problems, mesenteric arterial ischemia, and intestinal tissue death, malnourishment, restlessness, severe paranoia, auditory hallucinations, risk of Parkinson’s disease, impaired cognitive functioning, overdose, death 2

 |Risk of Substance Abuse: High 2|

 Signs of Abuse: nervousness, restlessness, having bad dreams, suspicious of people, strong need or urge to take the drug 3

 |Physiological Problem Signs and Symptoms||Dependence and Addiction Issues|

 |Withdrawal Syndrome Onset: a few hours to a few days 4|

 Withdrawal symptoms: apathy, long periods of sleep, irritability, depression, disorientation 1